tlandron/PCBS_ModelRecovery/README.md

                 out_sim        = sim_model_softmax(cfg_sim);

-            Then each datasets is fit using the (given) function "fit_model_softmax".
+   Then each datasets is fit using the function "fit_model_softmax".

                 % fit simulated decisions
                 for isim = 1:nsim
                     cfg_fit        = [];